vrk-kpa/X-Road/ansible/README.md

 ```
 Study the files hosts/lxd_hosts.txt and hosts/lxd_hosts_from_local.txt and change repository and host names if needed.
 The LXD hosts are first created with the name given.
 Under group lxd-servers is the host, normally localhost.

-Install ansible to local LXD containers from public repository with:
+Install packages to local LXD containers from public repository with:

 ```
 ansible-playbook  -i hosts/lxd_hosts.txt xroad_init.yml